-Tip into a pestle and mortar with the remaining paste ingredients and bash to a thick paste – you may need to work in batches (or whiz in a food processor).
+Tip into a large pestle and mortar, add the remaining paste ingredients and bash to a thick paste (or whiz in a food processor).

-Dry-fry for 3 to 4 minutes, or until golden all over, then add the curry leaves and 1 heaped tablespoon of the curry paste – keep it slowly ticking away while you prep the aubergines.
+Dry-fry for 3 to 4 minutes, or until everything is golden all over, then add the curry leaves and 1 heaped tablespoon of the paste.
+Leave to tick away on a low heat while you prep the aubergines, stirring regularly.

-Leaving the small ones intact at the stalk, cut the aubergines into quarters lengthways, and cut the large aubergine into thick rounds, slice down into each round to make a pocket.
-Stuff all the aubergines generously with the paste, coating the outsides, too.
+Leaving the finger and round aubergines intact at the stalk, cut into quarters lengthways.
+Cut the large aubergine into thick rounds and slice down into the outer edge of each round to make a pocket.
+Use the remaining paste to stuff all the aubergines and coat their outsides.